jundalisay/superb/content/en/research/modern/rcep/chapter-18.md

+---
-CHAPTER 18
+heading: Chapter 18
-INSTITUTIONAL PROVISIONS
+title: "Institutional Provisions"
+description: "Initial Provisions And General Definitions"
+date: 2022-12-10
+image: "/covers/rcep.jpg"
+linkTitle: "Chapter 2b"
+---

-Article 18.1: Meetings of the RCEP Ministers
+## Article 18.1: Meetings of the RCEP Ministers

-1. The Ministers of the RCEP (hereinafter referred to as the “RCEP Ministers” in this Chapter) shall meet within one year of the date of entry into force of this Agreement, and every year thereafter unless the Parties agree otherwise, to consider any matter relating to this Agreement.
+1. The RCEP Ministers shall meet within 1 year of the date of entry and every year thereafter unless the Parties agree otherwise, to consider any matter relating to RCEP
 2. The RCEP Ministers shall take decisions on any matter by consensus.

-Article 18.2: Establishment of the RCEP Joint Committee The Parties hereby establish an RCEP Joint Committee consisting of senior officials designated by each Party.
+## Article 18.2: Establishment of the RCEP Joint Committee

+The Parties hereby establish an RCEP Joint Committee consisting of senior officials designated by each Party.

-Article 18.3: Functions of the RCEP Joint Committee
+## Article 18.3: Functions of the RCEP Joint Committee

-1.
-The functions of the RCEP Joint Committee shall be as follows:
+1. The functions of the RCEP Joint Committee shall be as follows:

-(a) to consider any matter relating to the implementation and operation of this Agreement;
+- (a) to consider any matter relating to the implementation and operation of this Agreement;
-(b) to consider any proposal to amend this Agreement;
+- (b) to consider any proposal to amend this Agreement;
-(c) to discuss differences that may arise regarding the interpretation or application of this Agreement and to issue interpretations of the provisions of this Agreement as it may deem appropriate and necessary;
+- (c) to discuss differences that may arise regarding the interpretation or application of this Agreement and to issue interpretations of the provisions of this Agreement as it may deem appropriate and necessary;
 (d) to seek expert advice on any matter within its functions;
 (e) to refer matters, assign tasks, or delegate functions to any subsidiary body established pursuant to Article 18.6